home page url: http://www.open-horizons.net

 What is this ?

-Here are some of the features and benefits of this solution:
+Here are some of the features and benefits:

 Disclaimer: As with everything else at Cool Solutions, this content is definitely not supported by Novell (so don't even think of calling Support if you try something and it blows up).